Dzaleka-Connect/dzaleka-connect/thank-you.md

 image_alt: Thank You Led Signage
 layout: page
 ---

-Thank you for contacting us!
-We will get back in touch with you soon.

-**Have a great day!**
+We have received your message and would like to thank you for writing to us.
+Please enjoy, we will reply by email as soon as possible.

+See you online,

+The Dzaleka Connect Team